-The short answer to this question is yes.
-A domestic violence arrest can affect a child custody or divorce case in the state of California.
 Domestic violence charges are taken very seriously, and they are always weighed heavily in proceedings involving a child.

 This is especially true if there is a history of the alleged offender engaging in violent behavior toward or in the presence of a minor child.
-California has become one of several states to enact statutes that support domestic violence presumptions.

-The “presumption” is that an individual with a history of domestic violence may, now or in the future, engage in behavior that may be harmful to a child.
-Depending on the jurisdiction, a domestic violence presumption could result in the parent losing custody of the children or having little to no visitation with them if the other parent can prove a history of domestic violence.
+Depending on the jurisdiction, a domestic violence presumption could result in the parent losing custody of the children or having little to no visitation with them if the other parent can prove a history of child abuse or domestic abuse.

-How Does the State of California Define Domestic Violence?
+How does the State of California Define Domestic Violence?

 Domestic violence is often associated with physical abuse, but this is not always the case.
 People can be victimized in many different ways, including: